SpaceGiraffe-io/reqhub-docs/docs/guides/troubleshooting.md

 * Ensure the correct value is being used to set the `MerchantKey` header
 * Check that the client public key isn't being used to set the `MerchantKey` header instead of the publisher key
 * Check that the private key isn't being used to set the `MerchantKey` header
-* Check that all characters are present in the `MerchantKey` header and none have been added
+* Check that all characters are present in the `MerchantKey` header and none have been added or lost

 For additional information on implementing a middleware, see our guide on [writing your own middleware](guides/writing-your-own-middleware) or check out the source code for the official middleware implementations: